UoMMScRobotics/SFR_Tutorials/docs/source/index.rst

    The contents will be updated to Jazzy and the entire content will be unified in the same page https://ros2-tutorial.readthedocs.io/en/latest/.

+   The achived version can be accessed at https://uommscrobotics.github.io/SFR_Tutorials_2023_2025/

 This repo contains exercises and materials for EEEN60021 Software For Robotics which follow on the work by Dr Murilo M. Marinho (https://ros2-tutorial.readthedocs.io/en/latest/index.html).